-Leith Creative has been awarded funding from the Scottish Government and Creative Scotland to run a series of creative interventions and round-table discussions with the people of Leith, asking them what their future vision of the area would be.
+In 2017, Leith Creative was awarded funding from the Scottish Government and Creative Scotland to run a series of creative interventions and round-table discussions with the people of Leith, asking them what their future vision of the area would be.

-Leith Creative, Leith’s dynamic network of creative hubs and practitioners, is to work with citizens and communities in Leith to explore how to enhance the area through creative thinking in the “People and Places – Make Leith Better” project.
+Leith Creative worked with citizens and communities in Leith to explore how to enhance the area through creative thinking in the “People and Places – Make Leith Better” project.
 Leith Creative is delivered by Morvern Cunningham of LeithLate and Duncan Bremner of Citizen Curator.

-The project will take place between April and September 2017 across a series of community clusters in the Leith area comprising:
+The project will took place between April and September 2017 across a series of community clusters in the Leith area comprising:

 - A community wide events programme, engaging individual residents and groups through, talks, walks, engagement events and discussions

 - A series of online and social media engagement strands

 - Round table workshops focusing of citizen knowledge to empower local people to fully participate in the design process